 c.
 Mobility device placement on the lift platform is outward, facing away from the side of the bus, with wheels locked and/or motor locks activated.
 Platform safety straps, if provided, must be properly secured before the lift platform is raised or lowered.
 Mobility device occupant positioning belts/harness must be properly worn by the occupant.
-The lift is operated by a trained adult standing outside the bus at ground level, adjacent to the lift platform.
+The lift is operated by a trained adult standing outside the bus at ground level, adjacent to the lift platform while maintaining a continual hold on the wheelchair.
 A second adult should be positioned inside the bus to either unload or load the wheel chair (and occupant) from or onto the lift platform at the passenger compartment level.
 Subject to local policy and resolution of potential liability issues, parents, guardians or other persons authorized and trained by the local school administration may assist with the loading or unloading of students.